California SB9 local guide

 - Whether the property is in an urbanized area or urban cluster.

-- Whether tenant protections, protected housing rules, historic resources, environmental constraints, fire, flood, earthquake, farmland, or other exclusions apply.
+- Whether tenant protections, protected housing rules, historic resources, environmental constraints, fire, flood, earthquake, farmland, or other eligibility limits apply.

 - Whether an urban lot split can satisfy the 40/60 split rule.